Table of Contents

 Conclusion

 The workflow utilizing the imperix B-Board PRO and Plexim’s RT Box demonstrates seamless compatibility between the controller and the real-time simulator.
-Comparative results reveal identical delays and dynamic responses across both offline and HIL simulation environments, confirming the correct interaction between the devices.
+Comparative results reveal equivalent delays and dynamic responses across both offline and HIL simulation environments, confirming the correct interaction between the devices.

 These findings suggest that HIL simulation can be an attractive alternative to offline simulation, offering increased realism, when the perspective is set on the control hardware testing.
-In such as case, the ability to conduct testing early along the development cycle provides benefits that outweigh the limited accuracy of the model (such as a restricted frequency range or disregarded common-mode behavior).
+In such a case, the ability to conduct testing early along the development cycle provides benefits that outweigh the limited accuracy of the model (such as a restricted frequency range or disregarded common-mode behavior).
 That said, more generally, HIL shall rather be seen as a complement than a replacement to offline simulation.
 Notably, HIL should not be considered blindly as a method for achieving higher modelling accuracy, which it isn’t.

 When opposed to experimental prototyping, HIL simulation is an excellent framework for executing tests that are either hazardous or difficult to replicate in a laboratory setting.
 It is also often faster and less cumbersome than physical testing.
 However, thermal and EMI-related phenomena typically remain outside the scope of current HIL capabilities.
 Additionally, the cost-effectiveness of HIL versus full-scale prototyping remains a subject for further debate.